 Lakro Cascading Pendant Chandelier

-Materials: 3 anodised aluminium cylinders made of 5 rings.
-Painted purple on the inside.
-Aluminium canopy.
+Materials: 3 anodised aluminium cylindrical lampshades made of 5 rings.
+Painted purple inside.
+Round aluminium canopy.
 Some metal and plastic parts.
 Several screws and nuts.
-3 Bakelite sockets.
+3 Bakelite E27 sockets.

 Cord Length: 80 cm / 31.49’’

 Electricity: 3 bulbs E27, 3 x 75 watt maximum, 110/220 volt.